Vaccination-v2-(4)-1

 • Avoid sharing needles.

 The hepatitis B vaccine is the most effective and safe way to prevent HBV infection and liver diseases caused by HBV infection.
-We recommend everyone to consult their family doctor for advice and arrangements for the hepatitis B vaccination.
+We recommend everyone consult their family doctor for advice and arrangements for the hepatitis B vaccination.

 To read more about what vaccinations all adults in Hong Kong should receive, click here.
 We have also developed a Hong Kong vaccination calculator to guide you through all the vaccinations you should consider.